rhondabacher/TimeCourse-plots-general/README.md

-# Plot genes from mouse and human time course
+# Plot genes from any time course

-This shiny app expects that you have a folder on your Desktop names VizShinyFiles with the following files:
+This shiny app expects input of a matrix of normalized time-course expression data.

-HUMAN_normEC.csv

-MOUSE_normEC.csv

-miRNAhuman_normEC

-Human_PeakSummary.csv

-miRNAhuman_PeakSummary.csv
+The default plot will be the first gene/feature in the data.
 Entering a gene name will output gene expression plots for each the time course datasets on the raw and log scale.

 ## 1. Installation